brian-anderson80525/pproject2/README.md

 | /list/:id | delete | remove the item from database (destroy)|

 ## User Stories
 Our user is someone who is currently using a general purpose notes app like Evernote for grocery shopping list.
-While it kinda works, our user wants something that is easier to read (larger font size without everything on their phone being affected).
-They want the items to "disappear" after marked, so their list stays current (only the items remaining need to be shopped for) and organized.
+Our user is able to:
+- mobile only experience
+- add items to the list as necessary
+- add or edit quantities if desired
+- edit items as necessary
+- see the list without reading glasses or changing phone settings
 ## Challenges

 - My main struggle was with file paths in the beginning.
 I did gradually get better at them and now have a better understanding.